 (1) Income tax shall not be paid on:

 26. receipts of natural persons realized on the basis of performing non-independent work or activity for an employer who is not registered in the Republic of Croatia on the basis of the acquired status of digital nomad in accordance with a special regulation.

 You may view the full law here.

-Keep in mind that this exemption does not mean you don’t have to report your income made while living in Croatia to your home country.
+#2 This exemption does not mean you don’t have to report your income made while living in Croatia to your home country.
 Make sure you know what your home country requires with regards to income made while living abroad.

 For example, the United States of America doesn’t care where you live in the world.
 They require that you report your income annually, regardless of your location.
 You may also need to file an FBAR annually, which is a fun privacy-violating form just for US expats living abroad.
 Make sure you know what an FBAR is and if you need to file one because the penalties for not doing so involve prison sentences.

 My fellow self-employed Americans also need to know that you have to pay self-employment tax to the US, even if you live abroad full-time and even if Croatia doesn’t make you pay tax in Croatia.

 You can view a list of the countries that do have a double taxation treaty with Croatia here.

 View frequently asked questions about Croatia’s digital nomad permit here.